mahshad76/TechNewsExploreApp/README.md

 [NewsApi](https://newsapi.org/) is used in this app.

 ## 🏗️ Architecture
+The project implements the MVVM (Model-View-ViewModel) pattern to achieve a strict separation of concerns.
+The View (Jetpack Compose) observes state changes via StateFlow and remains entirely agnostic of business logic.
+The ViewModel acts as the state holder, transforming data from the data layer into a consumable UI state, while surviving configuration changes.
+This setup, combined with a Multi-Module approach, ensures the codebase remains modular, highly testable, and scalable.

 ## 💻 Core Technologies
 * **[Kotlin](https://kotlinlang.org/)** - First-class language for Android development.